Ambleside - walking centre

 The lakeside connection between Ambleside and Lake Windermere can be experienced at Waterhead, where you can board steamers, hire a boat, or take a leisurely stroll in Borrans Park.

 Waterhead was also home to a 2nd-century Roman fort named ‘Galava’, which served as a guardian of the Roman road stretching from Brougham (near Penrith) to Ravenglass.
-The fort, now part of the National Trust, has been excavated, exposing its foundations and offering an exciting glimpse into the area’s ancient past.

-The fort is part of fortifications linked to Hadrian’s Wall at Bowness-on-Solway.
+Built under Hadrian’s rule, it formed part of the fortifications linked to Hadrian’s Wall at Bowness-on-Solway.

-Ambleside boasts some impressive architectural landmarks, such as the parish church of St. Mary, known for its towering spire that rises up to 180 feet.
 Designed and built by Sir George Gilbert Scott in 1854, the church is a stunning example of local stone craftsmanship, and it houses windows dedicated to the Wordsworth family and a chapel established in 1952 in their honour.

-A stained-glass window also commemorates the memory of Alfred Wainwright, a prominent figure in the Lake District’s history.
+A stained-glass window also commemorates the memory of Alfred Wainwright, a prominent figure in the Lake Districts history.

 For those visiting in July, the annual Rush-bearing Ceremony takes place towards the end of the month, adding a touch of tradition and festivity to the experience.